 http://www.mark-weeks.com/chess/87kk$$.htm (Mark Weeks overview)

 Cazorla, Spain, hosted the World Chess Council WCC (following the PCA, following the GMA; these organisations were in concurrence to the FIDE during the time of the schism) World Chess Championship Candidates Final Match in 1998 between Kramnik and Shirov to determine the right to challenge Kasparov.
 Despite being the underdog, Shirov won with 5.5-3.5 (two wins, no loss!).
 However, things went wrong:

-* Between 1993 and 2006, the title was split, there always have been two rivaling international chess bodies (FIDE and GMA / PCA / WCC, then Braingames / Einstein) and both arranged World Chess Championships and crowned World Chess Champions..
+Between 1993 and 2006, the title was split during the schism, there always have been two rivaling international chess bodies (FIDE and GMA / PCA / WCC, then FIDE and Braingames / Einstein) and both arranged World Chess Championships and crowned World Chess Champions..